barnese3/Fly-Docs/Cache.md

 })
 ```

 The key here is the url where the video lives.
-There’s nothing special about this key, just a unique identifier that we’re choosing to associate with our video for caching and retrieving.
+There’s nothing special about this key, just a unique identifier that we’re choosing to associate with our video for caching and retrieving purposes.

 If we find a value at that key, then we’ll send it to the user ... and that’s it!
 The user will quickly receive the cached version of this video.
 They’ll be able to click play and almost *instantly* start watching.